Matzefritz/HiWonder_MentorPi/docs/documentation.md

 ## Software
 ### Servo_upper_computer
-This folder contains the source files for the gui based trimming tool for the servos, the camera is attached to.
+This folder contains the source files for the gui based trimming tool for the servos the camera is attached to.

 ## ros2_ws
 This folder contains the ROS2 workspace.
 It follows the standard structure for a ROS2 workspace.
 For more information about the creation, structure and guidelines of a ROS2 workspace, see: https://docs.ros.org/en/jazzy/Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace.html .